 Instead of responding, his strange, excited demeanor quickly changed into an angry one.
 He stormed past me, stuff in hand.
 A loud slam reverberated through the neighborhood.
 I furrowed my brows in confusion.
 Something was up and I was going to figure it out.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, cfupton21Write a Review